-STEP #3: If the answer is YES, you can to obtain the Italian citizenship by lineage (jure sanguinis).
+STEP #3: If the answer is YES, you can obtain Italian citizenship by lineage (jure sanguinis).
 It is relatively easy nowadays to submit your application to the Rome Tribunal.
-That is a routine legal process and ensures citizenship to the applicant.
+That is a routine legal process and ensures citizenship for the applicant.

-STEP #4: If the answer is NO, you can obtain the Italian citizenship by submitting your application
+STEP #4: If the answer is NO, you can obtain Italian citizenship by submitting your application

 Repeat steps #2-3-4 for each woman you find along the direct line of descent.
 You may find a woman at the very start of your Italian family tree (i.e. your ancestor born in Italy was a woman) or later in the line of descent.